Tyrrrz/CliFx/Readme.md

 [![Donate](https://img.shields.io/badge/patreon-donate-yellow.svg)](https://patreon.com/tyrrrz)
 [![Donate](https://img.shields.io/badge/buymeacoffee-donate-yellow.svg)](https://buymeacoffee.com/tyrrrz)

-CliFx is a powerful framework for building command line applications.
+CliFx is a simple but powerful framework for building command line applications.
+Its goal is to eliminate boilerplate code associated with handling command line arguments so that developers can focus on writing business logic instead.
+One of CliFx's main strengths is its reflection-based declarative approach for defining commands.

+_CliFx to command line interfaces is what ASP.NET Core is to web applications._

 ## Download